Hamilton Field Novato (94949) Real Estate & Buyer Guide

 Hamilton History

-Hamilton’s identity is anchored in its former life as a major military airfield and base on the edge of San Pablo Bay.
+Hamilton's identity is anchored in its former life as a major military airfield and base on the edge of San Pablo Bay.
 The installation was established in the mid-1930s and played an important role in West Coast air operations for decades.
-After the base era ended in the mid-1970s, the City of Novato and partner agencies guided a long-term redevelopment that transformed the former runways, hangars, and support areas into today’s master-planned Hamilton community—with a blend of housing, parks, civic uses, and preserved historic character.
+After the base era ended in the mid-1970s, the City of Novato and partner agencies guided a long-term redevelopment that transformed the former runways, hangars, and support areas into today's master-planned Hamilton community — with a blend of housing, parks, civic uses, and preserved historic character.

 A great local history resource

-If you want the best “one-stop” snapshot, the Hamilton Field History Museum (in the historic firehouse) focuses on the base-era story and how Hamilton shaped Novato’s growth.
-It’s also a useful reference point for buyers because it explains why parts of Hamilton look and feel different than typical suburban neighborhoods—wider boulevards, large-scale open areas, and a layout influenced by the original airfield footprint.
+If you want the best "one-stop" snapshot, the Hamilton Field History Museum (in the historic firehouse) focuses on the base-era story and how Hamilton shaped Novato's growth.
+It's also a useful reference point for buyers because it explains why parts of Hamilton look and feel different than typical suburban neighborhoods — wider boulevards, large-scale open areas, and a layout influenced by the original airfield footprint.

 Parks, Trails, and Open Space

-Hamilton’s outdoors advantage is one of the biggest reasons people choose this neighborhood: it combines kid-friendly parks with direct access to the bayfront trail system and the Hamilton Wetlands, where nature has truly returned.
+Hamilton's outdoors advantage is one of the biggest reasons people choose this neighborhood: it combines neighborhood parks with direct access to the bayfront trail system and the Hamilton Wetlands, where nature has truly returned.

 Hamilton parks you'll actually use